CV

 Bio

 Sarah Sebo is an Assistant Professor in the Computer Science Department at the University of Chicago.
 Her research explores social dynamics in human-robot interactions, where she designs social robots that can shape human-to-human interactions, enable long-term human-robot social relationships, and build a fundamental understanding of how to engineer human-like social interactions.
 Her research demonstrates real impact in people's everyday lives through the design and development of robots for use in education, within collaborative teams, and in the home.
+Dr. Sebo's work has been recognized with a NSF CAREER award and a best paper nomination at the Human-Robot Interaction conference.
 Dr. Sebo completed her Ph.D. at Yale University where she worked with Dr. Brian Scassellati in the Social Robotics Lab.
-Her dissertation work focused on developing robots that improve the performance of human-robot teams by shaping team dynamics to promote inclusion, trust, and cohesion.
 Dr. Sebo completed her B.S. in Electrical and Computer Engineering from Franklin W. Olin College of Engineering.